Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Arana Hills has an income level above the national average according to latest Australian Taxation Office data aggregated by AreaSearch for financial year ended 30 June 2023.
-The median income among taxpayers in Arana Hills is $61,637 and the average income stands at $72,995.
-These figures compare to those for Greater Brisbane which are $58,236 and $72,799 respectively.
-Based on Wage Price Index growth of 9.91% since financial year ended 30 June 2023, current estimates would be approximately $67,745 (median) and $80,229 (average) as of September 2025.
-Census data from 2021 shows household, family and personal incomes in Arana Hills rank highly nationally, between the 79th and 79th percentiles.
-The data indicates that 35.7% of the population (2,774 individuals) fall within the $1,500 - $2,999 income range, reflective of patterns seen in the region where 33.3% similarly occupy this range.
-Higher earners represent a substantial presence with 32.6% exceeding $3,000 weekly, indicating strong purchasing power within the community.
-Housing accounts for 13.9% of income while strong earnings rank residents within the 81st percentile for disposable income.
-The area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 7th decile.
+Arana Hills' suburb income level is above the national average according to AreaSearch data from the ATO for financial year 2023.
+The median income among taxpayers in Arana Hills is $61,637 and the average income stands at $72,995, compared to Greater Brisbane's figures of $58,236 and $72,799 respectively.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $67,745 (median) and $80,229 (average) as of September 2025.
+Census data from 2021 shows incomes in Arana Hills rank highly nationally, with household, family and personal incomes between the 79th and 79th percentiles.
+The data indicates 35.7% of residents fall within the $1,500 - 2,999 income range, reflecting regional patterns where 33.3% similarly occupy this range.
+Higher earners represent a substantial presence with 32.6% exceeding $3,000 weekly, indicating strong purchasing power in the community.
+Housing accounts for 13.9% of income while residents rank within the 81st percentile for disposable income.
+The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income